clayne/hacktical-c/fix/README.md

 ## Fixed-Point Arithmetic
 Fixed-point is a method of representing fractional values by storing a fixed number of digits of the fractional part, accomplished by multiplying with a fixed power of ten.
 This means they can be stored and processed much like regular integers.
 Floating point values are more complicated and inconsistent to deal with.
 As a result it's often recommended to use fixed-points when dealing with numbers that need to be exact, for instance time and money.

 Fixed-points are normally implemented by simply multiplying all values by a static power of ten.
-We'll add a tiny bit of flexibility and safety by remembering the exponent used to create the value and supporting operations on values with different exponents.
+The design described here trades some performance for flexibility and safety by remembering the exponent used to create the value and supporting operations on values with different exponents.
 All arithmetic operations use the precision of the left hand argument for their result.

 We use unsigned 64-bit integers; 3 bits for the exponent (power of 10), 1 for sign and the remaining 60 bits for the value.